Secure Handling of Secrets

 Some templating constructs that work for normal fields are deliberately disallowed for secrets for security reasons.

-# Using a reference to a secret in the middle of a string is not allowed
+# Using a reference to a secret in the middle of a string is not allowed.

 HttpRestBlock(